✨Age Range: Young adult

 If you are a fan of Adam Silvera or looking to get your feet wet in the urban YA fantasy genre, this book might be for you.
 I do think that the diverse representation sets this book apart from its peers.
 If you are looking for a fun page-turner that reads like a movie, Infinity Son is worth checking out.
 If you are an avid fantasy reader who enjoys good world-building, I would suggest you skip this one.

-✨Related Posts: Top 10 Exciting YA SFF Releases of January 2020
+✨Related Post: Top 10 Exciting YA SFF Releases of January 2020

 Is this book on your TBR?
 What are your thoughts on it?
 Can you recommend a good diverse young adult fantasy that you have read lately?
 Let me know in the comments section down below.
 Hope you are having a magical week, readers from Earth!